arthurmauvezin/devops-lab/answers.md

 ## 2.7
-question:
+question: you can see the status of the container in one of the columns
-question:
+question: the name is serene_banzai
-command:
+command: docker ps -a

-command:
+command: docker rename serene_banzai container_node_app

 ## 2.8
 question:
 output:

 ## 3.1
-command:
+command: docker-compose build docker run bbe9dfd8dc06

 ## 3.4
 command: